Do I need business insurance if I work from home?

 As well as the protection that a working from home insurance package offers, it’s worth checking whether you need any additional business insurance.
 If you give advice or provide a service, then professional indemnity may be needed.
 If you’re accused of making a mistake by a client, professional indemnity will cover legal expenses to defend a claim and rectify the mistake made if necessary.

 Just as you need to check whether your home insurance covers your business needs, you should also upgrade your car insurance so that you’re covered for business use purposes.
 Finally, you may want to consider if working from home is the right choice for you and your business.
-Check out our guide on how to achieve a work/life balance when you work from home.

 Need Advice or support to find the right insurance for your business?